Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Cohasset's Soil Conditions

-Cohasset’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow soils, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule: never remove more than 1/3 of the grass blade in a single mowing.
-Sharpen mower blades every 20-25 hours of use to ensure clean cuts and minimize turf stress.
-Cohasset’s acidic soils (pH 5.5-6.5) may require periodic lime applications, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.
+Cohasset’s soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
+According to the UMass Extension Turf Program, optimal mowing heights are: Kentucky bluegrass 2.5-3.5 inches, perennial ryegrass 2-3 inches, tall fescue 3-4 inches, and fine fescue 2.5-3.5 inches (the latter comprising 50-70% of MA shade mixes).
+The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
+Mower blades should be sharpened every 20-25 hours of use.
+Cohasset’s acidic soils (pH 5.5-6.5) often require lime applications for optimal turf health, as confirmed by the UMass Soil and Plant Nutrient Testing Laboratory.

 Cohasset Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

-Lawn mowing near wetlands, vernal pools, and other protected areas in Cohasset is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
+Lawn mowing near wetlands and protected areas in Cohasset is governed by the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Activities within 25-50 feet of these sensitive zones may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) from the Cohasset Conservation Commission.
-Special restrictions apply during wildlife breeding seasons, particularly for birds (March-August) and vernal pool species (March-June).
-Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for properties adjacent to resource areas.
+Activities within 25-50 feet of wetlands, vernal pools, or other resource areas require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is critical, especially during the breeding season for birds (March-August) and vernal pool activity (March-June).
+Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive sites.
+Always consult local regulations before mowing in these areas.

 Cohasset Conservation Commission